Fossil Finding In Ekalaka

 As a volunteer field crew member, you will have many chances to work with different types of fossils.
-Some are really big (think Triceratops or T. rex) and some are quite small (think fish, frogs, and turtles).
-The Burpee field team will teach you skills needed to not only spot the bones, but also skills to help collect and excavate them.
-Below, you will find some information if you want to prepare in advance.
-We can't wait to see you in the field!
+Some are big (think Triceratops or T. rex), and some are small (think fish, frogs, and turtles).
+The Burpee field team will teach you the skills needed to spot the bones and help collect and excavate them.
+Below is some information if you want to prepare in advance.
+We can’t wait to see you in the field!

 Finding Large Fossils

-The most likely way to find new dinosaurs it so look for "float."
-Float is bits of fossilized bone that has eroded out of the ground.
+The most likely way to find new dinosaurs is to look for “float.”
+Float is bits of fossilized bone that have eroded out of the ground.
 Often, in the places where Burpee is working, it has rolled down from higher ground.
 Try to follow the float up the hill, and maybe you will find where it was coming from!

 This large chunk of bone is unidentifiable and likely cracked off a bone as it eroded out of the side of a hill.
 If you find many bits of float on the side of the hill, follow them up and see what you might find!